dmcwo/Moon/_posts/2016-06-16-liw-notes-critical foundations.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/liw16?src=hash">#liw16</a> <a href="https://twitter.com/margymaclibrary">@margymaclibrary</a> Encourage students to see their own lives as academic subjects, worthy of study. <a href="https://twitter.com/hashtag/critlib?src=hash">#critlib</a></p>&mdash; Lisa Hubbell (@lisahubbell) <a href="https://twitter.com/lisahubbell/status/741032100384538624">June 9, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+For even more on this session check out [this series of tweets on storify](https://storify.com/GinaKesslerLee/critlib-at-liw16).

 *This note is part of [a short series of reflections on Library Instruction West 2016](/tags/#liw2016)*